 I grew up in the 60s, but I missed the swinging part: I was too young.
 My main memory of the 60s is that it smelled of fixer chemical (my dad was a part-time wedding photographer and developed photos under the stairs).

-But capturing a landscape in digital or analogue form is just a part of the photographic story.
-I truly believe that a picture isn't finished until it has been printed.
-Computer screens have wonderful colour and resolution but they lack the tangibility of the printed image.
-Nurturing (and sometimes bullying) the image into printed form so that it can be hung on the wall is a fascinating artistic challenge — even if it can sometimes be frustrating and require many attempts to achieve perfection.
+But maybe that memory is why I believe photography is about printing.
+Nurturing (and sometimes bullying) the image into printed form so that it can be hung on the wall is a real challenge —one that can also be frustrating and require many attempts to get right.

 I hope you enjoy my images and that you feel sufficiently interested to purchase a print.
 Choosing to hang my work on a wall of your home is the highest form of compliment that I can receive as a photographer.